johannest/hilla-lit-hybrid/README.md

-# Custom project from Hilla
+# Flow-Hilla (Lit) Hybrid Example

-This project can be used as a starting point to create your own Hilla application with Spring Boot.
+This project demonstrates how to use Vaadin Flow and Hilla with Lit together in a single app.

-It contains all the necessary configuration and some placeholder files to get you started.
+Hilla is a framework by Vaadin for building reactive web applications on Java backends.
+It seamlessly integrates a Lit TypeScript frontend with a Spring Boot backend.

 ## Running the application